 Founded by former Uber executive Chan Park, Oliver Space serves Los Angeles and the San Francisco Bay Area, Dallas-Fort Worth, Austin, San Diego, and Seattle.
 To build out a room on Oliver, you can start from scratch by choosing a layout (home office, living room, dining room, or bedroom) and selecting each piece of furniture or decor individually.
 Or, make it easy and browse pre-styled room templates with clever nicknames and envy-inducing photography.

-For about $230 per month, the “Cocktails & Charcuterie” living room package offers a blue velvet sofa with a coordinating rug and understated accents, like a gold floor lamp.
-For around $120 per month, opt for the “Weekend Snooze,” a mid-century modern bedroom set with a bed, nightstand, chair, and rug.
+For about $226 per month, the “Cocktails & Charcuterie” living room package offers a blue velvet sofa with a coordinating rug and understated accents, like a gold floor lamp.
+For around $123 per month, opt for the "Weekend Snooze" a mid-century modern bedroom set with a bed, nightstand, chair, and rug.
 The longer your lease term, the better the savings—and the greater the perks, too.
 “Short Term” leases run a three-month minimum and charge around $100 for furniture updates during the lease.

 Aaron’s: Best for Rent-to-Own

-This national brand offers leases on everything from living room sets and electronics to children’s furniture—and with more than 1,300 throughout the United States and Canada, it’s likely you have a franchise nearby.
-Leasing-to-own, a major strength for the company, is more expensive in the long-run than purchasing your furniture upfront, but it does make sense in some cases.
+This national brand offers leases on everything from living room sets, electronics to children’s furniture—and with more than 1,300 locations throughout the United States and Canada, you likely have a franchise nearby.
+Leasing-to-own is more expensive in the long run than purchasing your furniture upfront, but it does make sense in some cases.

-Those who are looking to invest in pieces they will keep for a long time can reap the benefits of using these items immediately without the huge upfront costs—or the risk of carrying debt.
+Those who are looking to invest in pieces they will keep for a long time can reap the benefits of using these items immediately without the overwhelming upfront costs—or the risk of carrying debt.
 Renters have the option to pay the lease off early for a discount.
-But if you terminate the lease for any reason, Aaron’s also carries a lifetime commitment to “reinstate” your lease-to-own status, which means you can always return to the store and lease a different piece with similar wear to the one you returned.
-And, your previous payments will count toward owning it, too.
+However, if you terminate the lease for any reason, Aaron’s also carries a lifetime commitment to “reinstate” your lease-to-own status, which means you can always return to the store and lease a different piece with similar wear to the same store.
+Additionally, your previous payments will count toward owning it, too.

 How We Chose the Best Furniture Rental Companies